calmcar-system/WACV/README.md

 2. Download the dataset from …

-3. Submit the pretrained model, source code, and a docker image on the [CMT submission system](https://cmt3.research.microsoft.com/AVV2021/) (by simply adding an attachment to the registration) for evaluation.
+3. Submit the pretrained model, source code, and a docker image to the [CMT submission system](https://cmt3.research.microsoft.com/AVV2021/) (by simply adding an attachment to the registration) for evaluation.

    <br/>